kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

 The API Demo Page
 =================

-API Demo Page: Experiment before You Code!
+API Demo Page: Experiment Before You Code!
 ------------------------------------------

-We offer an API-demo page for our customers, which is a graphical user interface to experiment with API requests and their parameters.
-The responses are displayed.
-The URL of the API demo page is: <the URL of the Suite environment you use>/api-demo/
+We offer an API-demo page for our customers, which has a graphical user interface allowing experimentation with API requests and their parameters.
+The responses to the requests are then displayed so they can see what to expect.
+To access the demo, simply append your Suite URL with /api-demo/

-* Example: if your account is on Suite 5, the URL is https://suite5.emarsys.net/api-demo
+* Example: if your account is on Suite 5 (https://suite5.emarsys.net), the API demo URL is https://suite5.emarsys.net/api-demo

 Check Your Access to the Suite API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check whether your access data is valid by requesting the available languages as follows:
+Check whether your access data is valid by making a test request to see what languages are available:

 * Go to the **Language** tab
 * Leave the text field empty and click **OK**